-"The introduction of suitable abstractions is our only mental aid to reduce the appeal to enumeration, to organize and master complexity. — E. W. Dijkstra
+"The introduction of suitable abstractions is our only mental aid to reduce the appeal to enumeration, to organize and master complexity."

-Algorithms & Complexity Laboratory (ACLab) is one of the main research groups under the Department of Computer Science of the University of the Philippines Diliman.
+The Algorithms & Complexity Laboratory (ACLab) is one of the main research groups under the Department of Computer Science of the University of the Philippines Diliman.
 ACLab currently has several regular members, currently headed by Francis George Cabarle.

-ACLab has a diverse range of research interests, but all anchored on a theoretical computer science perspective.
-Current active research areas include formal models (such as finite automata, formal language-based models, petri nets, and process calculi), natural computing (in particular membrane computing and quantum algorithms), algorithmics for hard problems, bioinformatics, and data analysis and visualization.
+ACLab has a diverse range of research interests, all of which are anchored on a theoretical computer science perspective.
+Current active research areas include:

 A huge part of ACLab's culture is the continuous development of new ideas and concepts to contribute to the growing body of knowledge in computer science.
 This has led to a number of publications in refereed local and international journals, as well as presentations in various conferences and symposia here and abroad.
 In addition to this, building a network/community of research via collaborative work with parties outside ACLab has also been a desideratum in furthering and developing the lab's research agenda.